 It was decided that we would have to remove the tub in order to replace the rotted subfloor.
 However, as per the client’s request, we would keep the existing tub and re-install it as there was nothing wrong with it.
 To properly replace a bathtub, it is necessary that the entire tile wall above it is removed and that we start fresh with a new tile backer board and tiles.

 Our client also decided to have the tile wainscotting removed at the same time.
-Just our luck this was a house built in the 50s so all the tiles on the shower walls and wainscoting (all bathroom walls were tiled up 50″ high) were bedded into 1.5″ thick concrete with wire mesh……what fun to remove :-/ 1,450 pounds loaded then unloaded at the city waste fascility.
+Just our luck, this was a house built in the 50s, so all the tiles on the shower walls and wainscoting (all bathroom walls were tiled up 50″ high) were bedded into 1.5″ thick concrete with wire mesh – what fun to remove.
+1,450 pounds were loaded and then unloaded at the city waste facility.

-While removing the wall-mounted bathroom sink it was noticed that his chromed p-trap was rotted on the underside, while the walls were removed we changed the drain connections and bought a new chromed p-trap to be installed once all the tiling was complete.
+While removing the wall-mounted bathroom sink, it was noticed that his chromed p-trap was rotted on the underside; while the walls were removed, we changed the drain connections and bought a new chromed p-trap to be installed once all the tiling was complete.

-The client is completely satisfied with the project and has already asked us to replace the flooring on his stairway leading into the basement and the large landing area at the bottom of stairs.
+The client is completely satisfied with the project and has already asked us to replace the flooring on his stairway leading into the basement and the large landing area at the bottom of the stairs.

 The client was surely very happy with the performance, and if you too want to see your bathroom renovations dreams come true like Mobility Bathroom Renovation Ottawa – Tara Drive, reach out to RenosGroup at (613) 727-9427 or fill this online form for a free quote.